Natchez Trace (film)

 1960 film by Alan Crosland, Jr.

 Natchez Trace (also known as Bandits of the Natchez Trace) is a 1960 American film starring Zachary Scott, Marcia Henderson, and William Campbell, produced by Lloyd Royal and Tom Garraway, and directed by Alan Crosland Jr. The now-lost film was based on a novel of the same name by William Bradford Huie.

 Plot

 The film takes place in the 1820s focusing on the exploits of John Murrell, a slave trader and bandit who worked the central part of the Natchez Trace in the 1820s and 1830s.
 The plot centers around the revenge against Murrell by a bank clerk following the abduction of his fiancé and murder of her father.
+Reportedly, Mississippi Governor James P. Coleman declined an offer to play Governor Gerard C. Brandon in the film.

 Production

 The film premiered in Waynesboro, Tennessee, near where filming took place in Perry County, Tennessee and Wayne County, Tennessee in 1957.
 It is possible that some filming took place in or near Meridian, Mississippi, where the production company was headquartered.